microsoft/pxt-adafruit/docs/lessons/answering-machine/quiz.md

 # answering machine blocks quiz

-Create an answering machine on the micro:bit.
+Create an answering machine on the @boardname@.

 ## Name